in-c0/in-c0/README.md

 I will be a proud member of my community, my family, and my friendships.

-No matter how long it takes, and no matter how hard it is to get there, I will live every step of the journey with gratitude, for as long as I am given the chance.
+I will live every step of the journey with gratitude, for as long as I am given the chance.

-## My Bio
  Live your fullest life.
 Everyone should be an artist, athlete, business owner, influencer, all at once.
 Take the risk, build your dreams.

  I am beginning in public.
 I build something in health, tech, music, games.

  I journal my becoming as a jack of all trades, a master of none.
 I post daily to document the journey, primarily for my own joy and pride, also with charity and empowerment in mind.